 Supported higher fuel efficiency standards in 2007: The Energy Independence and Security Act of 2007 required a national fuel economy standard target of 35 miles per gallon by 2020, reducing oil consumption by 1.2 million barrels per day by 2020.
 The bill also established new energy efficiency standards for appliances and federal buildings.

-Did not play a significant role in the Paris Climate Accord: Perhaps the Obama Administration's biggest climate achievement was the Paris Climate Accord that collaborated internationally for climate action.
+Did not play a significant role in the Paris Climate Agreement: Perhaps the Obama Administration's biggest climate achievement was the Paris Climate Agreement that collaborated internationally for climate action.
 While Biden has claimed that he played a pivotal role in the exchanges, he actually did not participate in most of the talks, and actually was on a pro-natural gas campaign.
-However, Biden has pledged that as president, he will rejoin the Paris Climate Accord and then hold a world summit for more ambitious plans.
+However, on literally Day 1, Biden rejoined the Paris Climate Agreement and his Climate Envoy John Kerry has pledged to increase its effectiveness.

 Supports using natural gas as a transition fuel: Joe Biden's biggest climate failure is supporting natural gas as a transition fuel.
 However, scientists and even economists say that a transition fuel only delays the inevitable.
 Also, natural gas still releases 202 kg of CO2 per megawatt-hour and has added environmental implications.
 This is one of the main reasons that Joe Biden has yet to win over the support of climate activists.